Magnetic Field Amplification via Protostellar Disc Dynamos: Results

 \section{Results}

-The $\alpha$-dynamo converts a poloidal magnetic field into a toroidal magnetic field and vice versa.
-We provide an initial poloidal seed field.
-The differential disc rotation causes a twisting of this poloidal field, producing a toroidal field.
-The $\alpha$ dynamo in turn converts this toroidal field into poloidal field.
-This is a positive feedback loop and the poloidal field continues to grow until other physical effects halt the growth.
-This could have interesting observational implications, as seed fields too weak to launch MHD outflows can grow to values which can support observable outflows.
+We provide an initially weak, poloidal, seed field threading the disc.
+Differential disc rotation causes this poloidal field to twist, producing a toroidal component.
+The $\alpha \Omega$-dynamo in turn converts this toroidal component into additional poloidal field.
+This is a positive feedback loop and the poloidal field continues to grow until other physical effects such as diffusion halts the growth.

-We find two qualitatively different regimes in our dynamo simulations - a \emph{weak dynamo} regime where dynamo effects are only important in the inner disc and a \emph{strong dynamo} regime where dynamo effects affect the entire disc and the magnetic field quickly comes to dominate the disc dynamics.
-We discuss our results for each of these cases below.